mozilla-services/antenna/docs/breakpad_reporting.rst

 1. The HTTP POST response status code should be HTTP 200 if everything was fine.

-2. Content-type for HTTP POST response.
+2. Content-type for HTTP POST response can be anything, but ``text/plain`` is probably prudent.

-   TODO: Figure out whether we return a content-type now and if not, whether we should nix the content-type or whether we should set it to something.
-Maybe ``text/plain``?
-Maybe ``application/x-www-form-urlencoded``?

 3. HTTP POST response body should look like this::